 1. Players’ Dedication and Commitment 2.
 Team Work and Team Spirit

 The first factor deals with having dedicated and committed players.
 This is very much an individual player factor, but it is also the coach’s responsibility to reap each player’s highest commitment and dedication.
-We all know that every player is different; hence it requires different strategies to motivate different players.
-For some players, simply setting goals, both team and individual goals, will suffice because maybe the players themselves are already intrinsically motivated.
-For players with poor motivation and a star attitude, some carrot and stick methods might be required to get the most out of them.
+We all know that every player is different, and motivating strategies require other players.
+For some players, simply setting team and individual goals will suffice because maybe the players are already intrinsically motivated.
+For players with poor motivation and a star attitude, some carrot-and-stick methods might be required to get the most out of them.
 Whatever the strategies, failure to get the highest commitment and dedication from players will mean that training and match play will not be optimum, thus resulting in poorer peak performance in sports.

 The second human factor that leads to peak performance in sports is teamwork and team spirit.
 When a team can work together to a level whereby players’ understanding is so good, the team will have to reach the ultimate potential.
-Not just will tactical plays be good all-around, but the effort to play for each other in the team will be so high that the level of satisfaction and sacrifice will be so immense that team play will improve.
+Not only will tactical plays be good all-around, but the effort to play for each other in the team will be so high that the level of satisfaction and sacrifice will be so immense that team play will improve.
 Players are willing to run and cover for each other more, and there is almost a magical factor in the team play.
 Team effectiveness will improve.
-Players will not be playing for selfish reasons but rather for the common team goals.
+Players will not be playing for selfish reasons but for the common team’s goals.
 History provides wonderful elements for us to see teamwork in action.
-It was often not teaming with the most skills that won the competitions, but rather, the teams with the greatest team spirit and teamwork When players are willing to set aside personal differences to play for greater team goals.
-In Euro 2004, Greece was not the team with the greatest fair or skills, but they still won because the coach could mold a team of seemingly nobody into a cohesive unit that was willing to play hard for each other.
+It was often not teams with the most skills that won the competitions but the teams with the greatest team spirit and collaboration.
+Players are willing to set aside personal differences to play for greater team goals.
+In Euro 2004, Greece was not the team with the greatest fair or skills, but they still won because the coach could mold a group of seemingly nobody into a cohesive unit willing to play hard for each other.

 Training and reaching peak performance in sports is often the dreams and aspirations of many coaches and players.
 At all levels of sports, from high school to professional, all athletes and their coaches want to achieve their peak performance in sports.
-It is a inner desire of humans to succeed and be the best.
-Being the best requires not just skill but also certain technical and human factors that can be manipulated for the benefits of achieving peak performance in sports.
+It is an inner desire of humans to succeed and be the best.
+Being the best requires skill and certain technical and human factors that can be manipulated to achieve peak performance in sports.
 These factors are important for any sports fan striving for peak performance in sports.

 Jimmy Tong has been a Physical Educator for 13 Years in Singapore, with a degree in sports science and physical education from Loughborough University in the UK.
 He has extensive coaching experience in soccer, floorball, and rugby teams in Singapore Schools.
-He is currently a sports development officer in Singapore schools and an active contributor of sports training articles to improve sports performance in athletes.
+He is a sports development officer in Singapore schools and an active contributor to sports training articles to improve athletes’ performance.
 He hopes to enable people’s success by inspiring them with true sports motivational and inspirational stories.